roytang/blog/content/posts/2017/01/qualities-to-look-for-in-a-software-developer.md

 ---
+author: roy
+categories:
+- Software Development
+date: 2017-01-19 01:30:29
 title: Qualities to Look for in a Software Developer
-author: roy
 type: post
-date: 2017-01-19T01:30:29+00:00
 url: /2017/01/qualities-to-look-for-in-a-software-developer/
-categories:
-  - Software Development

 ---

 Just a list I&#8217;ve been maintaining for a while:

 _(Disclaimer: This list in no way implies that developers who don&#8217;t exhibit all of these attributes are terrible human beings who don&#8217;t deserve to live.
 But working with developers who exhibit many of these traits will probably result in a better experience over the course of your developer career.)_